 It is extremely important to note however that this is by no means a safe zone.
 In the arena further bulls are released amongst the thousands of people on ground level.
 This is where things get crazy and you see people taunting and jumping over the bulls.
 It is a truly hectic scene and that was enough for me.
 I jumped up into the stands to meet some waiting friends and enjoyed the idiots below.
 My work was done.
 I had survived the night, survived the run and ticked another thing off my bucket list.

 For the rest of the day my body had forgot that I had pulled an all nighter.
 I was running on pure adrenalin and amazement at what had just happened.

 I had completed the running of the bulls, injury free.
 Not bad for a bloke scared of dogs!

 Trapped inside the bull ring.
 Photo: Flickr Tammy Friesen

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Pamplona using the map below!